 Natural Resources: Natural resources such as minerals, oil, gas and timber represent a source of vast potential wealth for poor countries.
 Twenty countries in sub-Saharan Africa are dependent on natural resources, but due to a lack of transparency, it is extremely difficult for citizens to know if they are getting a fair deal for the use of their country’s natural resources.
 Only 11 countries worldwide have satisfactory transparency standards in oil, gas and mining, and none of those are in Africa.
 While developing country governments hold the primary responsibility in ensuring that domestic revenues are used for development, all countries can help provide key information to make revenue streams more transparent.
 For example, if other countries followed the lead of the United States, the European Union and Canada and committed to requiring companies to make public the payments they make to governments, this information could be used by citizens to hold their governments accountable for the effective use of those funds.

-Retaining Resources: To help countries retain their resources to use for development, more needs to be done to stop the illegal flow of funds out of developing countries.
-Sub-Saharan Africa lost $74.6 billion in illicit financial flows in 2013.
+Retaining Resources: Every year, a trillion dollars is siphoned out of developing countries through a web of shady, secret and corrupt activities that involve anonymous shell companies, and illegal tax evasion.
+Instead of being invested to help people, it fuels inequality and instability, keeping millions of people in developing countries trapped in the cycle of poverty.
 Phantom firms – the anonymous shell companies used to cover up the identity of the person who really benefits from the company, allowing them to mask illegal activities and hide stolen money – and tax havens both play a major role in diverting countries’ resources, bypassing tax authorities and robbing governments of much-needed revenue.
 A study by the World Bank of more than 200 major corruption cases found that over 70% involved phantom firms.
-In five deals made between 2010 and 2012, the Democratic Republic of Congo lost at least $1.36 billion in revenues from the under-pricing of mining assets that were sold to phantom firms.
+In five deals made between 2010 and 2012, the Democratic Republic of Congo lost at least $1.36 billion in revenues from the underpricing of mining assets that were sold to phantom firms.
 This amount is comparable to nearly double the country’s health and education budgets combined in 2012.